TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 Millennial avocados Batman.
 That's cool.

 We mentioned earlier that blocks can accept arguments.
 But how do you pass them to the block?
 No problem!
-Just pass them as arguments to yield and they'll be passed to the block.
-If you call yield more than once you can pass a different argument each time.
+Just pass them as arguments to yield and they'll be passed to the blocks parameters.
+If you call yield more than once you can pass a different argument each time if you wanted to.

 Where might this be useful?
 Well think about each time you use `each`.
 You need to yield each member of the collection to the block.
 Say you're writing a banking api, it will allow other banks to use your library to handle all the banking matters.
 One such api is a method that prints all of the transactions to a statement.
 For our example we'll use the terminal, but it could be a spreadsheet or anything.
 One issue is that different banks may want to print the transaction with different formats.
 We can iterate through the transactions and for each one we can yield it to a block that the caller of your method attaches to the method call.
 They can define how the transactions will be printed to their statement and you can focus on delivering bug free banking transactions